What We Do

 sowing seeds growing futures

-The following payment methods are accepted: Cash, Bridge/EBT card, Double Up Food Bucks, WIC Project Fresh Coupons, Sr. Project Fresh, and Fresh Prescription.
+The following payment methods are accepted: Cash, credit/debit, Bridge/EBT card, Double Up Food Bucks, WIC Project Fresh, Senior Project Fresh, and Fresh Prescription.

-Market Vendors Sowing Seeds Growing Futures: Do I have to grow produce to be a Vendor?
-No, there are a variety of goods and items at a Farmer’s Market.
-You can supply fresh produce, specialty foods, handmade items, teas, soaps, herbs, spices, boutique offerings, books, crafts… you name it – we want you there!
+Market Vendors Sowing Seeds Growing Futures: Do I have to grow produce to be a vendor?
+No, there are a variety of goods and items at our Farmer’s Market.
+You can supply fresh produce, specialty foods, handmade items, teas, soaps, herbs, spices, flowers, boutique offerings, books, crafts, community resources… you name it — we want you there!
 In need of more information?
-To have your questions answered, click below to open the Operating Policies.
+To have your questions answered, click below to check out the Operating Policies.
 Have more questions?
-If so, contact Colleen Joseph at firstname.lastname@example.org.
+If so, contact Tess Lusson at firstname.lastname@example.org.

-Community Health & Wellness Intern: This role will serve as the Community Health Intern for Joy Southfield Community
+Community Health & Wellness Intern: The Community Health& Wellness Intern for Joy Southfield Community

-Development Corporation, JSCDC.
-This position is 10-20 hours/week.
-Position requires support during market days.
-Every Tuesday from 3:00 p.m. to 6:00 p.m. during Farmer’s Market season.
-The primary responsibilities may include supporting community health programming, community outreach and capacity building within the Cody-Rouge neighborhood of Detroit, MI.
+Development Corporation, JSCDC, is a 10-20 hours/week role.
+The position requires support during Tuesday market days from 1:00 p.m. to 6:30 p.m. as well as support with community health program development and carry-out.
+The primary responsibilities may include supporting community health programming, community outreach and capacity building within Detroit’s Cody Rouge neighborhood.
+Find more details in the position description below.
 Have more questions?
-If so, contact Colleen Joseph at email@example.com.
+If so, contact Tess at email@example.com.

 How Does Fresh Prescription Work?

-Our Participants are patients of Covenant Community Care (CCC).
-Primary care physicians of CCC refer patients of chronic disease, caregivers and pregnant women from low-income households.
-A clinician will meet with participants and their families to discuss healthy eating and fruit and vegetable consumption, healthy food access and build knowledge and skills to sustain a more healthy led life.
+Our participants are patients of Covenant Community Care (CCC) as well as customers of the Sowing Seeds Growing Futures Farmers Market.
+Primary care physicians of CCC or our community health team refer patients with chronic disease, caregivers, and pregnant women from low-income households.
+Participants will meet with a local community health educator to discuss healthy eating and fruit and vegetable consumption, healthy food access and build knowledge and skills to sustain healthy eating and care habits.

-The physician gives the participants a “fresh prescription” to eat more fruits and vegetables and helps set goals for healthy eating.
-Patients “fill” their prescription at a partnering farm stand or market where they also receive nutrition counseling, cooking demonstrations and other educational support for making meaningful and more healthy eating changes.
-To be referred, please contact Covenant Community Care.
+Along with this education, participants are given a “fresh prescription” to eat more fruits and vegetables and help set goals for healthy eating.
+Patients “fill” their prescription at a partnering farm stand or market where they also receive nutrition counseling, cooking demonstrations and other educational support for making meaningful changes.

 cooking for a change